havan/oh-fuck-timeline/README.md

 ## TO BE CONTINUED...

+This document is work-in-progress and it's being updated regularly.

 ### @slerfsol continued to hold Twitter Spaces throughout the whole journey and is still doing it...